 Undermount is a large 19th century house in Bonchurch Village Road approached through a tunnel cut through sheer rock.
 On top of this rock is a flagpole, known as Hadfields Look-out.
 This site was originally occupied by a farm.

-Undermount was the home of Sir John and Lady Pringle, who was Lady-in-Waiting to Queen Victoria.
-They purchased Undermount in 1851 and made considerable improvements.
+Undermount was the home of Sir John and Lady Pringle, who purchased the house in 1851 and made considerable improvements.
+Lady Pringle is believed by many to have been a Lady-in-Waiting to Queen Victoria, but this cannot be confirmed.

 The house is noted for its magnificent drawing room 41 ft x 28 ft x 18 ft with a beautifully carved and boldly panelled ceiling and a large central cameo representing Aurora.
 There was also a unique organ by Braceson & Ellis on which, reputedly, Edwin Lemare, first played Andante in C and later Moonlight and Roses.

 Undermount had a famous conservatory, after the style of Joseph Paxton (Crystal Palace) but this fell into disrepair and was dismantled in 1980s.
 A modern replacement now adjoins the house.